postman-open-technologies/knowledge-base/R/oas_servers.md

 The `servers` property in OpenAPI provide connectivity information to target server(s) for the API.
-It replaces the `host`, `basePath` and `schemes` properties used in OpenAPI 2.
+It replaces the `host`, `basePath` and `schemes` properties used in OpenAPI2.
 This differences between both versions add a bit to the complexity of the analysis.
 Note that more server entries may appears in the 3.x versions as the version 2.x was essentially limited to a single server entry (with multiple protocols).